Last updated: December 2020

-With all of this online shopping, lots of personal information — phone numbers, home addresses, and credit cards — will be flying around the internet.
+With all of this online shopping, lots of personal information — phone numbers, home addresses and credit cards — will be flying around the internet.
 This personal data translates to dollars for cyber criminals who are gearing up for the heavy traffic and increased online sales in the upcoming months.

 Once you give an online retailer your information, it’s their job to protect the data that you gave them, so it’s important that you be careful who you trust with your information online.
-But how do you know who to trust?
+But how do you know whom to trust?
 How do you know if a site is legitimate and if you should give them your data?

 Cyber attackers will sometimes create websites that mimic existing websites and try to trick people into purchasing something on or logging into their phishing site.
 These sites often look exactly like the existing website.

 Let’s use the same example as before: a cyber attacker purchases the domain “amaz0n.com” and sets up a website at that location that looks exactly like the amazon.com website.
-They buy a DV certificate for their website and try to trick users (by using phishing emails or other methods) to purchase items or log into their accounts on the mimic phishing site.
+They buy a DV SSL certificate for their website and try to trick users (by using phishing emails or other methods) to purchase items or log into their accounts on the phishing site.

 To avoid these kinds of attacks, always look at the domain of the site you are on.
 If you get an email from your bank or other online vendor, don’t click the link in the email.
 Type the domain into your browser to make sure you are connecting to the website where you intend to be.

 There are a few signs that you can look for to help you know if a company is real or not.